 This parameter is automatically appended and will not impact the load times of your URLs nor break any URLs based on its placement.

-Klaviyo and Google Analytics
+Discrepancies between Klaviyo and Google Analytics

 - A subscriber receives an email, reads it, does not click on a link, but goes to your store and makes a purchase.
 Google Analytics doesn't know they read your email, but Klaviyo does.

-Appending UTM Variables to Emails
+Appending UTM Tracking to Emails

 - utm_medium: email